kubernetes/k8s.io/infra/gcp/clusters/projects/k8s-infra-prow-build/prow-build/README.md

 ## Known Issues / TODO

-- some jobs can't be migrated until we use a bucket other than gs://kubernetes-release-dev
+- jobs are not segmented into separate nodepools
 - setup an autobump jump for all components installed to this build cluster
 - try using local SSD for the node pools for faster IOPS